 All of these entities are referred to as Pass-Through entities as the respective tax issues are passed along to the respective investor.
 The most commonly used reporting tool is Form K-1 from the entity’s tax return.
 As an example, a partnership will file Form 1065 with the IRS and attach a copy of all the K-1’s listing the respective partner’s name, address, social security number and their assigned tax attributes.
 In addition, the K-1 will provide the tax basis balance of the respective partner to the IRS.
 This is a key to you as an investor, as long as that tax basis is positive and this entity has assigned you losses, you are generally allowed to deduct those losses on your personal tax return.

 One of the primary tests to be able to take this assigned loss is the legitimacy of the business activity.
 Code Section 465 defines this as any activity engaged in as a trade or business for the production of income.
 However, the activity must be legal as defined by the state and the federal code.
-So if the activity is a drug distribution system, the losses will not be allowed as this is against federal law.
+If the activity is a drug distribution system, the losses will not be allowed as this is against federal law.
 Currently, the only activity that is in question will be those marijuana stores selling under Colorado law.
 I’m pretty confident there will be federal court case and ultimately a Supreme Court decision related to losses from those investments.

 There are some restrictions as defined by the Code and it relates to investments prior to 1987.
 If this is your situation, seek out professional advice.